 The bay is wide and sandy, with pebbles and rocks at either side.
 It is backed by a promenade with cafés, beach huts, limestone cliffs and a golf course.
 There is a coastal path to the neighbouring beaches of Rotherslade, Limeslade and Caswell.
 The water quality sample point is located at the centre of the bay.

 Natural Resources Wales works to establish sources of pollution around Langland Bay.
-Some of this work is carried out in partnership with the City and County of Swansea and Dŵr Cymru Welsh Water.
+Some of this work is carried out in partnership with Swansea Council and Dŵr Cymru Welsh Water.

 Inspections are carried out by Natural Resources Wales in partnership with the local authority and the water company.
 These are carried out pre-season (before the 15th of May) and mid-season, if required (during the bathing water season).

 Natural Resources Wales, Swansea Council and Dŵr Cymru Welsh Water are investigating wrongly connected waste water pipes from commercial properties to a Dŵr Cymru outfall pipe at Langland Pumping Station.
 These misconnections have the potential to impact on bathing water quality in Langland and could affect the operation of the pumping station outfall in an emergency.
 Finding a solution to this issue isInvestigations are ongoing.

 Langland Pumping Station has an overflow, which in an emergency can discharge to a point just above mean low water.
 Natural Resources Wales has not associated the pumping station with any bathing water quality sample failures.
 Dŵr Cymru Welsh Water are intending to carry out routine maintenance work on the outfall in the near future.

 A project known as Event Duration Monitoring (EDM) is underway to install telemetry on Combined Sewer Overflows (CSOs) by 2020 so that Dŵr Cymru Welsh Water (DCWW) know when the CSOs are operating and can work to reduce spills.